By R.D. Miller

-Portia Simpson-Miller’s historic achievement cannot be summarized from an election loss, although many believe she gave away her last run as the head of her party in the 2016 re-election bid to continue her rule as the first woman prime minister of Jamaica.
+Portia Simpson-Miller’s historic achievement cannot be summarized from an election loss, although many believe she gave away her last run as the head of her party in the 2016 re-election bid to continue her leadership as the first woman prime minister of Jamaica.

-I believe that she up against a new political structure that understood her historical governing, and used the psychology from that history to build geopolitical and economic alliances that brought new young people in the system who demanded that it was time for a change in the guards.
+I believe that she was up against a new political structure that understood her historical governing, and used the psychology from that history to build geopolitical and economic alliances that brought new young people in the system who demanded that it was time for a change in the guards.

 The bloggers were swift on Facebook, Twitter, radio and other social media.